FAQs

 Is this easy to lead?

+Yes, it is easy to lead.
 You don’t have to be a counselor—this material does the heavy lifting.
-Designed by coaches with more than 20 years of helping and training couples, the facilitator guide provides thoughtful questions to help couples process and apply what they are learning.
-The facilitator does not give advice; they simply facilitate discussion and let the books do the heavy lifting.
+Designed by coaches with more than 20 years of helping and training coach couples, the facilitator guide provides thoughtful questions to help couples process and apply what they are learning.
+The facilitator does not give advice; he or she simply facilitates discussion and lets the books do the heavy lifting.
 Couples will see themselves in the stories about Rick and Jane.
+The self-assessments and exercises will help them create the agreements they need to move forward.
+The small group experience is set up for 9 weeks, but facilitators have the flexibility to take longer on some sessions, if they want to.

 Will couples actually show up and stay engaged?

 Workbook questions drive the discussion and couples do most of the sharing.
-This helps ensure engagement with couples wanting to come back to see more of Rick and Jane’s story.
-Facilitator prompts in the guide require minimal preparation.
+This sharing helps ensure engagement with couples wanting to come back to see more of Rick and Jane’s story, hear other couple’s insights, and share their own successes.
+Facilitator prompts in the guide require minimal preparation and are designed to create couple involvement.

 Will this produce real results?

-Thousands have couples have gone thru the coaching process illustrated in the Rick and Jane Learn to Be Married series.
+Thousands have couples have gone through the coaching process illustrated in the Rick and Jane Learn to Be Married series.
 Each book has testimonials from real couples who have strengthened or even saved their marriage applying these principles.
 Additional testimonials are on the website.
-89% of the couples considering divorce decide not to after completing coaching and 86% say the coaching exceeded or greatly exceeded their expectations.
+Over 85% of the couples considering divorce decide not to divorce after completing coaching and 86% say the coaching greatly exceeded or exceeded their expectations.

 Is this theologically safe?